 As a UWEC student, McIntyre librarians are available to assist you, even when you are in another country.
-You can reach a librarian by emailing library.reference@uwec.edu, via online chat, or by clicking Ask Us (all available on the library homepage).
+You can reach a librarian by emailing library.reference@uwec.edu, via online chat, or by clicking Ask Us (all available on the library homepage: www.uwec.edu/library).